parallaxinc/PropWare/docs/Ch1Install.md

 Microsoft Windows
 -----------------
 1. Download [PropWare for Windows][2].
 2. Execute the installer - make sure the installation path has no parentheses!
-In other words, _do not_ install PropWare into `C:\Program Files (x86)\...` - GCC won't like this one bit.
+In other words, _do not_ install
+   %PropWare into `C:\Program Files (x86)\...` - GCC won't like this one bit.
 3. Add CMake's bin (located in `<install dir>\PWCMake\bin`) folder to your PATH.
 Excellent instructions for editing PATH exist [here][3].
 If the PATH variable already exists, add to it with a `;` separating the existing contents and your new value.
 For instance, if you installed %PropWare to `C:\%PropWare` and PATH currently contains